yijia2413/vagrant-cascading-hadoop-cluster/README.md

 After a little while, all daemons will be running and you have a fully working hadoop cluster.

+### Stopping the cluster

+If you want to shut down your cluster, but want to keep it around for later use, shut down all the services and tell vagrant to stop the machines like this:

+     $ vagrant ssh master
+     $ (master) sudo stop-all.sh
+     $ exit or Ctrl-D
+     $ vagrant halt

+When you want to use it again, simply do this:

+     $ vagrant up
+     $ vagrant ssh master
+     $ sudo start-all.sh

+### Getting rid of the cluster

+If you don't need the cluster anymore and want to get your disk-space back do
+this:

+     $ vagrant destroy

+This will only delete the VMs all local files in the directory stay untouched and can be used again, if you decide to start up a new cluster.

 ## Interacting with the cluster

 ### Webinterface